Why we collect your personal information

 Learners have the right to access personal information.
 If the information is incorrect, Learners have the right to require Acquired Awareness Training Centre to amend the information.

-To access this information learners are required to contact the RTO Manager and complete a request for access form.
+To access this information learners are required to contact the RTO Manager / Team Leader and complete a request for access form.
 AATC must verify the learner’s identity through either presentation of appropriate identification or answering a series of specific targeted questions.
 The request for access form must be signed by both the learner and the RTO Representative as an official record of the access and identity verification.
 There may then be a waiting period of up to 7 days before access can be granted.